 This handbook represents the result of the Laboratory "Integration of tools for strategic planning and control" promoted by the Public Function Department of the Presidency of the Italian Council of Ministers.
 The book reveals that many cities in Italy use "formal processes" to define politics, strategies, and projects.
 They also adopt specific tools for the monitoring, control, and evaluation of results.
 The book underlines the originality and the integration of different configurations adopted in relation to specific strategic and organizational objectives and contexts.
 Among others, the book describes the case of the City of Caltagirone.
 In particular, it explores the model of the Strategic Development Plan 2004-2011 developed by InnVenture.
 The Plan received three national acknowledgments: within the Forum PA (2007 and 2008) and within the Real Estate Expo in Milan (2007).

 Expo 2015.
 A Milanese affair or an opportunity for the country?

 by Enrico Maggiore

-This article, published in 2011 by the web magazine "Alarm Milan, Hope Milan", proposes an alternative project of Expo 2015.
-A project aimed at economic growth and the exploitation of know-how in agriculture; a model that considers international cooperation the key element of the event.
-An exposition of technology and R&D in agriculture rather than a party for food and kitchen.
-The article proposes a strong involvement of Italian regions in food security initiatives starting from 2010, in order to satisfy the needs of developing regions.
-Many countries voted for Milan during the assignment of the Expo 2015 and expressed concrete needs.
-Finally, two goals are assigned to Milan: to return being the engine of Italy and to show concreteness and solidarity to the world.
+This article, published in 2011 by the web magazine "Alarm Milan, Hope Milan", proposed an alternative model for the Milan Expo 2015.
+A project aimed at economic growth and the exploitation of know-how in agriculture.
+A model that considers international cooperation as the key elements of the event.
+In these terms, an exposition of technology and R&D results in agriculture is considered more effective than a “party for food and kitchen”.
+The article also proposed a strong involvement of Italian regions in several food security initiatives that meet the needs of developing countries.
+These initiatives should have started as early as 2011.
+Finally, two goals are assigned to the city of Milan: to return being the driving force of the Italian economy and to show the world its key cultural elements: concreteness and solidarity.